nielsdelestinne/code-maat/README.md

+# Code Maat (Fork)

-> This is a fork of [Adam Tornhill's code-maat repository](https://github.com/adamtornhill/code-maat), be it not registered as such via GitHub.
+> This is a fork of [Adam Tornhill's code-maat repository](https://github.com/adamtornhill/code-maat).
+It's not registered as such via GitHub, which is intentional as a _connected_ fork will be removed when the upstream repository is removed from GitHub.

 # Code Maat